zulki21/rail-nl/README.md

 ### Structure

-The structure of the files are as follows
+The structure of the files are as follows there are 4 main folders 'code', 'data', 'output_files' and 'plots'. 'code' contains all the code we have written. 'data' contains the data used in the research. 'output_files' contains raw csv files of the best samples we have found. 'plots' contains different graphs which show more insight into how different algorithms behave and compare to each other.
+In the tree below you can find some more information about every subfolder.

 ```bash
 .